DMikaia/RideTogether-Server/README.md

 ## Testing

 > [!WARNING]
-> I still have to set up tests for all controllers, providers and services, so the tests are not yet available.
+> For the moment, unit tests are not available.

 ```bash
 # unit tests